Yerba Mate - Green - Organic

 - And 15 amino acids.

-Yerba Mate also contains a powerful mood regulator amino acid: L-Theanine.
+Yerba Mate also contains a specific, powerful mood regulator amino acid: L-Theanine.
 L-theanine has a synergistic relationship with caffeine that helps to balance out the stimulatory effects to help you stay alert without feeling jittery.
 This caffeine and L-theanine combination is referred to as a natural nootropic stack (cognitive enhancer).

 Stimulants, like caffeine, promote beta waves and suppress the others.
 However, L-theanine stimulates the production of alpha brain waves which is associated with an awake, alert, and relaxed state of mental clarity.